eigonic/ng2-translate/README.md

 ## Change/ switch language

-To changeor switch the current language.
+To change or switch the current language.

 ```javascript
     eigonic.Translator.switchLang('en');